AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     },
     "SystemDiskDescription": {
       "Type": "String",
-      "Description": "Description of created system disk.
-Old instances will not be changed."
+      "Description": "Description of created system disk.Old instances will not be changed."
     },
     "InstanceChargeType": {
       "Type": "String",